 America’s Test Kitchen is at it again, this time combining the popular Mediterranean diet with the also popular Instant Pot to provide home cooks with convenient, delicious meals.
 For those in a time crunch, the majority of the recipes can be made in under one hour, and all 95 recipes have full nutritional information provided.
 If you’re new to using an Instant Pot, the introduction section covers the basics, so you’ll be set up for success.
 Recipes like lamb meatballs with pickled onions, couscous, and tahini, and spiced rice pilaf with pomegranate and sweet potatoes will keep you coming back to this book (and your Instant Pot) time and time again.

 Produce and pesticide information

 More recipe photos would be ideal

 With such an emphasis on fruits and vegetables within the Mediterranean diet, it’s no surprise that this diet overlaps handily with a vegetarian diet.
 The introduction covers all the pantry essentials and shopping tips.
-The book also includes a list of the “clean 15” and “dirty dozen” so you will better understand buying produce and pesticide use.
-The 125 recipes range from Panzanella Salad and Roasted Cauliflower Tagine to Baklava—so tasty and satisfying that you won’t even miss the meat.
+The book also includes a list of the “clean 15” and “dirty dozen,” to illustrate buying produce and pesticide use.
+The 125 recipes range from panzanella and roasted cauliflower tagine to baklava—so tasty and satisfying that you won’t even miss the meat.